kanjialive/kanji-data-media/README.md

 Examples Audio
 ----
 Audio files of the pronuciations of 6-12 common compound words for each supported kanji, in the listed order of their Onyomi and Kunyomi pronunciations in _Kanji alive_.
-The words are spoken by male and female native Japanese speakers.
-32Khz, mono, AAC audio files.
+The words are spoken by male and female, native Japanese speakers.
+32Khz, mono, AAC encoded audio.
 10187 audio files.

 Kanji Animations
 ----